xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

   Start a Move Transaction

   for each selected_element in ELEMENTS_TO_MOVE
-    run disconnect() via reflection if it exists (note: this is for rare cases where there is more to disconnect than R8000/R8003) unhook the selected_element from container pkg/comp on R8000/R8003 end for
+    unhook the selected_element from container it is attached to (R8000/R8003) end for

   for each selected_element in ELEMENTS_TO_MOVE